 May the joy of the Festivus season be with you all year long.

 Merry Festivus Wishes!

 Warmest greetings this Festivus season.

 May your Festivus be filled with true miracles.

 Feats of Strength Ideas

-- Red Hands – The hand slap game can result in some sore hands and hurt feelings but makes a good addition.
-One player extends hands with palms up, the second player places hands on top palms down.
+Red Hands – The hand slap game can result in some sore hands and hurt feelings but makes a good addition.
+One player extends their hands with palms up; the second player places their hands on top palms down.
 The player with hands palm up must hit the second player’s hands before she moves them away.